 The reserve records items recognized as share-based compensation expense and other share-based payments until such time that the stock options or warrants are exercised, at which time the corresponding amount will be transferred to share capital.
 Any fair value attributed to the warrants is recorded in the reserve.
-If the warrants expire unexercised, the value attributed to the warrants is transferred to deficit.

-During the year ended December 31, 2021, the Company transferred \$36,462 (December 31, 2020 - \$Nil) from reserve to deficit for warrants that expired, unexercised.
+During the year ended December 31, 2022, the Company transferred \$Nil (December 31, 2021 - \$36,462) from reserve to deficit for warrants that expired, unexercised.

-COMMITMENTS AND CONTINGENCY 8.
+8. COMMITMENTS AND CONTINGENCY

-- a) As of December 31, 2021, the Company has \$19,557 (December 31, 2020 \$19,583) in term deposits with a Canadian financial institution for the guarantee of business credit cards. - b) The Company has included in officers' employment agreements a change in control clause that entitles them to a lump sum severance payment equal to 1.5 to 2.0 times their annual base salaries.
-This would amount to up to \$360,000 based on salaries in effect as at December 31, 2021. - c) Under the terms of the Company's by-laws, the Company indemnifies individuals who have acted at the Company's request to be a director and/or officer of the Company.
+- a) As of December 31, 2022, the Company has \$nil (December 31, 2021 \$19,557) in term deposits with a Canadian financial institution for the guarantee of business credit cards. - b) The Company has included in officers' employment agreements a change in control clause that entitles them to a lump sum severance payment equal to 1.5 to 2.0 times their annual base salaries.
+This would amount to up to \$360,000 based on salaries in effect as at December 31, 2022. - c) Under the terms of the Company's by-laws, the Company indemnifies individuals who have acted at the Company's request to be a director and/or officer of the Company.
 The claims covered by such indemnifications are subject to statutory and other legal limitation periods. - d) On July 10, 2018, the Company entered into a sublease agreement that provides for a base rent of \$5,175 per month, commencing September 1, 2018 to August 31, 2020.
 At December 31, 2019, a security deposit consisting of the last two months of rent, totaling \$10,350, had been recorded in prepaids and deposits.